Homepage

 Destruction in Palma Soriano: Hurricane Melissa leaves the century-old José Martí Masonic Lodge in ruins

-Rice from June is being distributed in warehouses in Santiago de Cuba due to the approaching storm Melissa
+Rice from June is being distributed in warehouses in Santiago de Cuba due to the proximity of Melissa

 Sandro Castro responds about José Daniel Ferrer: This is what the dictator's grandson said about the opposition leader

-The Ferrer family reports that the regime is blocking his exit from the country and keeping him under psychological torture
+Ferrer’s family claims that the regime is blocking his exit from the country and subjecting him to psychological torture

-Roberto Morales Ojeda visits Venezuela amid rising tensions with the U.S.
+Roberto Morales Ojeda visits Venezuela amidst rising tensions with the U.S.

 Dan Reynolds recites verses by Martí in Mexico City and moves thousands of Cubans

-Díaz-Canel and Lis Cuesta arrive in Vietnam on a chartered plane that costs 11 thousand dollars per hour
+Díaz-Canel and Lis Cuesta arrive in Vietnam on a chartered plane that costs $11,000 an hour

-The regime wants everyone to "defend, know, and love" Fidel Castro for the centenary of his birth
+The regime wishes for everyone to “defend, know, and love” Fidel Castro for the centenary of his birth

 “Is that an airport?”: Video of Terminal 3 in Havana sparks outrage for this reason